Developmental linguistics: Developmental issues

 A typical child should acquire many of the critical components of a language by age three.
-Children who, when compared with peers their age, are not as competent in language in terms of language processing and speech production or areas related to communication, could possibly be displaying signs of developmental delay.
-Having language-related developmental delays in childhood could cause problems in a child’s development such as emotional, behavioural and literacy difficulties.
+Children who, when compared with peers their age, are not as competent in language in terms of language processing and speech production or areas related to communication, could possibly be displaying signs of global developmental delay.
+Having language-related developmental delays in childhood could cause problems in a child's development such as emotional, behavioural and literacy difficulties.
 Research has shown that children with developmental delays have a higher rate of having emotional and behavioural issues, and this is likely due to their frustration with having difficulties in communication.
 To minimise the rate of misdiagnosis, parents should bring their kids to see a Speech-Language Pathologist.
 In some cases, it might be a language disorder which requires treatment and therapy.

 Speech-language pathologist

 A Speech-Language Pathologist (SLP) is a qualified practitioner who is involved in professional practice in areas that affect communication and swallowing, specifically speech production, fluency, language, cognition, voice, resonance, feeding, swallowing, and hearing.
 Focus is placed on prevention and reduction of the possibility of developing a new disorder by recognising disorders or diseases during its early stages.
 The work of SLPs to improve communication and swallowing issues of an individual is a collaborative one which requires cooperative effort from the individual, the individual's family.
 Clinical visits to an SLP helps to lower the severity of a potential communicative disorder manifesting during childhood.